PRISMA

 PRISMA Clinical Care

-The clinical component of the Precision Medicine in Autism initiative includes services grounded in genomics to ensure that individuals diagnosed with autism spectrum disorder (ASD) or other neurodevelopmental conditions are offered recommended genetic testing.
-For those in whom a genetic cause is identified, psychiatric care incorporates this information into clinical management.
+The clinical component of the Precision Medicine in Autism initiative integrates genetics into clinical care to support autistic individuals and people with neurodevelopmental conditions in accessing recommended genetic testing.
+When a genetic cause is identified, this information is integrated into personalized psychiatric care and clinical management.

 Genomics & Psychiatry

-Interested in learning more about genetic testing following a diagnosis of autism or another neurodevelopmental condition in children or adults?
-Have you already received a genetic diagnosis and want to understand how it may influence psychiatric and medical care?
-Explore our clinical services below.
+Interested in learning more about genetic testing after a diagnosis of autism or another neurodevelopmental condition?
+Have you already received a genetic diagnosis and want to understand how it may help guide psychiatric and medical care?
+Learn more about our clinical services below.:

 -